DataDog/documentation/content/en/logs/_index.md

 Leverage the pillars of observability by connecting your logs to metrics and traces:

 - [Connect your logs and traces][5] to gain observability into your applications.
-- [Correlate logs and metrics][6] to gain context of an issue and map it throughout your service.
+- [Correlate your logs and metrics][6] to gain context of an issue and map it throughout your service.

 ## Explore